-- We will ask you a few questions about your circumstances, including your reasons for considering fostering and whether you have a spare room
+We will ask you about your circumstances, including your reasons for considering fostering

 Step 2: Informal home visit

 If you decide that you want to find out more, a social worker from our fostering team will visit you at home.
-This is an informal two-way discussion and at this stage.
-You are not committing yourself to anything.
+This is an informal two-way discussion and at this exploratory stage you are not committing yourself to anything.

 Step 3: Skills to Foster preparation course

 This is an introductory training course that you'll attend to find out more about a foster carer's role:

 - Courses are run regularly throughout the year and provide an in-depth understanding of your role and responsibilities as a foster carer